smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 /usr/* will include/exclude files/directories one level below usr /usr/ will include/exclude /usr if the directory has content, and not if it's empty /usr will include/exclude /usr

+For any non root backups, you need to understand that rsync starts the exclude/include path not absolutely, but relative to the path of the thing being backed up, so for example you would NOT use:
+/home/fred/.qt
+to exclude fred/.qt in the /home backup, but would rather use:
+/fred/.qt
+or better
+/*/.qt
+which would exclude all users in /home

+* only stays within the directory it's in, but ** includes / as a super wildcard, so, again, say, for /home,

+**/.qt would exclude /home/fred/.qt AND /home/fred/blogs/.qt
+but
+/*/.qt would exclude only /home/usernames/.qt

+All rules not starting with ** must start with /, otherwise you get an error.

+Rules can contain either ** or *, but with **  especially, make sure to test it well before you stay with it.

+I like to start excludes with:
+- /*/.qt
+and include rules with
++ /*/.qt
+Just to make it clear, but in the excludes files, the - is optional.

+When you use either - or +, they must be followed by a space then the rule.

 The main syntax you need to understand for creating an exclude list is this:
 1. /some/directory - Excludes any file or directory called: directory in /some